 Top 10 Reasons Why SEOs Fail on Social Media

 Many search engine optimizers are still stuck in the past.
-These old school practitioners fail to adapt to the new social media environment and attempt to apply rules of the legacy Web to the new situation.
+These old school practitioners fail to adapt.

 To encourage some self reflection of the people in the search engine optimization business I compiled a ruthlessly honest set of 10 reasons why SEOs fail on social media.